port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/project-management/jira/jira.md

 ## Common use cases

-- Map issues, sprints, boards and projects in your Jira organization environment.
+- Map issues, sprints and projects in your Jira organization environment.
 - View issues from active sprints in your Port environment
 - Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.
 - Create/delete Jira objects using self-service actions.